JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 In this example, the following parameters apply:

 - `setService` determines the class called when this job triggers.
-This is sometimes another class, but it’s often easier to trigger the same class as the scheduling occurs in.
+This is sometimes another class, but it's often easier to trigger the same class as the scheduling occurs in.
-- `setTag` sets the job’s tag, used when the job starts to check which job it is.
+- `setTag` sets the job's tag, used when the job starts to check which job it is.
 - `setRecurring` sets whether a job should repeat or not.
 - `setLifetime` determines if the job scheduling should last `UNTIL_NEXT_BOOT` or `FOREVER`.
 - `setReplaceCurrent` decides if this job should replace existing tasks with the same tag, or leave them.